 - A UCSR network is a combination of protocols enabling communications between a client and a content server.
-Each UCSR network is assigned a unique identifier which lists all the protocols involved, for example: - IP_DNS_TCP_HTTP is the identifier of the UCSR network that uses the IP, DNS, TCP, and HTTP protocols. - IP_DNS_TCP_TLS_HTTP is the identifier of the UCSR network that uses the IP, DNS, TCP, TLS, and HTTP protocols. - A UCSR path defines, for a given UCSR network, the rules to be followed by the client for communicating with the content server.
+Each UCSR network is assigned a unique identifier which lists all the protocols involved, for example: - IP\DNS\TCP\HTTP is the identifier of the UCSR network that uses the IP, DNS, TCP, and HTTP protocols. - IP\DNS\TCP\TLS\HTTP is the identifier of the UCSR network that uses the IP, DNS, TCP, TLS, and HTTP protocols. - A UCSR path defines, for a given UCSR network, the rules to be followed by the client for requesting and receiving data from the content server.
 A UCSR path is a set of parameters which include both location data and directives.